Admission and application

 - TOEFL iBT (Test of English as a Foreign Language) with a total score of ≥90, all four sub-scores ≥20;

 General information about these language requirements can be found on the Bachelor's Language Requirements page.
-For any questions regarding international admission requirements, please contact the university's admission office at admissions [at] ru.nl.
+For any questions regarding international admission requirements, please contact the university's admission office at admissions [at] ru.nl (admissions[at]ru[dot]nl).

-For any questions regarding international admission requirements, please contact the Radboud University Admission's Office at admissions [at] ru.nl.
+For any questions regarding international admission requirements, please contact the Radboud University Admission's Office at admissions [at] ru.nl (admissions[at]ru[dot]nl).

 Application procedure

-To apply for a programme, you need to submit a request for enrolment in Studielink before the application deadline.
-Before you apply, please check the admission requirements and then follow the steps below.
+You must first make sure you meet the admission requirements of the Bachelor's programme you would like to apply for.
+To apply for a programme, you need to submit an enrolment application in Studielink before the application deadline and then follow the steps below.

 Steps

-Step 1: Submit your enrolment request via Studielink
+Step 1: Submit an enrolment application in Studielink

 You can apply for the Bachelor’s programme at Radboud University via Studielink.
 You can apply for a programme for the following academic year from 1 October onwards.

-You will need to have a DigiD to apply for a programme in Studielink.
-If you do not have your own DigiD, you will need to request one via www.digid.nl; you will need to do this well ahead of the enrolment deadline.
+You need to have a DigiD to apply for a programme in Studielink.
+If you do not have your own DigiD, you must request one via digid.nl; you will need to do this well before the application deadline.
 It usually takes five working days before you have received your activation code for your DigiD.
 If you do not live in the Netherlands or you still have to move here, you will not be able to use a DigiD and you will have to use your username and password to log in to Studielink.

 Step 2: Follow up on your ‘To-do Actions’ in Studielink

-After you have applied, it is vital that all of your ‘To-do Actions’ in Studielink are carried out in good time.
+After you have applied, all of your ‘To-do Actions’ in Studielink must be carried out in good time.
 So, keep a close eye on your emails (including the ones in your spam inbox).

 Step 3: Take part in the Study Compatibility Check